INTEARnear/docs/docs/token-indexer/token-indexer.md

 title: Token Indexer
 ---

-> This documentation is not complete, it's a temporary thing before the full docs are written.

 # Token Indexer

-To test it interactively, use the [Swagger UI](https://prices.intear.tech/swagger-ui/).
+To try the API interactively, use the [Swagger UI](https://prices.intear.tech/swagger-ui/).

 All endpoints require no authorization and are behind a short-term Cloudflare Cache to reduce the load, so you may experience up to 5 seconds of delay when accessing data that updates frequently.